one day in Hawaii Volcanoes National Park Itinerary

 Carry your essentials

-Consider using an audio tour app on your phone
+Consider using an audio tour app on your phone.

 If you are taking a rental car on the Big Island and driving yourself, I highly recommend using an audio-driving tour.
-Audio tour guides are really helpful to explore Big Island and they have a Hawaii Volcanoes National Park tour you can buy.
-The app uses your phone’s GPS location and gives you information about upcoming stops and attractions.

 Big Island Adventure Bundle – 5 audio tour routes covering the entire Island.